 InterContinental Saint Paul Riverfront

 Minnesota’s capitol city has a unique Mississippi River Valley setting, distinctive neighborhood districts, and a vibrant downtown featuring lovely parks, memorable dining establishments and an abundance of outstanding architecture.
-The best mornings in Saint Paul begin with a hearty breakfast from The Buttered Tin, followed by a meander through Mears Park.
-The Saint Paul Farmer’s Market is another great place to go on weekends – where all goods sold are required to be made or grown locally.
-If it’s Saturday, be sure to stop at the stand for Eichtens Cheese Shop, where the best Tilsit, Gouda, and smoked string cheeses can be found.
+The best mornings in Saint Paul begin with a hearty breakfast at any of the amazing downtown restaurants and diners, followed by a stroll through a nearby park: Mears Park, Harriet Island, Irvine Park, Raspberry Island, or newly updated Rice Park.
+The seasonal changes allow for year-round scenic adventures along the river.

 Take a tour of our Saintly City and see all that it has to offer.
 In the summer months, Padelford Riverboats travel the mighty Mississippi, where you can spot eagles, egrets, herons and falcons while cruising from the bustling downtown harbor through the Mississippi National Great River Park.
 Back on dry land, Wabasha Street Caves offers a two-hour Gangster Tour to explore the sites of infamous hideouts and gun battles associated with the 1930’s gangsters like John Dillinger, Ma Barker and Babyface Nelson.
 Winter’s bluster demands layering clothing to shield from the cold, but outside we go to ice skate next to the Landmark Center before deciphering posted clues and hunting for the St. Paul Winter Carnival medallion – hidden in one of Saint Paul’s beautiful parks.